 Suvi joined MED theatre in May 2016.
 Suvi is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
 She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.

-Helen joined MED Theatre in 2016, her love for community theatre having begun with her time at University when she studied Drama and English Literature, including an in-depth exploration into global community theatre practice.
-She has worked, in various capacities and roles, with the Theatre Royal Plymouth, The Barbican Theatre and with many other Devon based companies who develop and produce theatre.
+Helen joined MED Theatre in 2016, her love for community theatre having begun with her time at University when she studied Drama and English Literature, including an in-depth exploration into global community theatre practice and the work of Augusto Boal.
+She has worked as a facilitator, director, writer and as front of house for The Barbican Theatre, The Theatre Royal Plymouth, Down Stage Write and with many other Devon based companies who develop and produce theatre.
 She also worked in America for four consecutive summers as Theatre Director at a children’s Summer Camp.
 Helen has a passion for using theatre not only as an art form but also as a basis for improving self-confidence and the ability to achieve and gain more from life.

-This post has been funded by a grant from Heritage Lottery Fund Resilient Heritage.
+This post was funded by a grant from Heritage Lottery Fund Resilient Heritage.

 Sarah joined MED Theatre as temporary replacement for Helen Gilbert in October 2018.
 Sarah gained a first class honours degree in Drama from the University of Exeter where she received training in applied drama with a focus on working with young people.
 Using this training she worked on multiple projects across the Devon area including at the children’s ward of the Royal Devon and Exeter Hospital and with a local branch of the Scouting Organisation.
 Sarah has gained experience with directing, stage managing and producing fringe performances and supervised the running of a venue at the Edinburgh Fringe Festival this summer.
 Sarah was excited to work with MED Theatre until Helen’s return to further her experience in facilitating community theatre and help promote artistic engagement within the community.